raja543sekhar/Mantella/README.md

 ### Installation

+Salp supports the latest two LTS versions of NodeJS and Browsers with >0.5% market share (based on [Browserslist](https://browserl.ist/?q=%3E+0.5%25)) by default.

+If you need to support other browsers, I can recommend [Babel](https://babeljs.io) to compile a suitable browser version according to your own requirements.

 #### Module bundlers & NodeJS

 Using the [NPM package](https://www.npmjs.com/package/salp) is the recommended installation method for both frontends and backends.

-Salp supports the latest two LTS versions of NodeJS by default.

 [![NPM](https://img.shields.io/npm/v/salp?style=flat-square
 )](https://www.npmjs.com/package/salp)